NYPL/google-analytics-proxy/README.md

 The code should be added near the top of the `<head>` tag with the string `'UA-XXXXX-Y'`.

-- Replace _property ID_  of the Google Analytics property you wish to track.
+- Replace _UA-XXXXX-Y_  of the Google Analytics property you wish to track.
 - Replace _xxx.org_  with the location of your Proxy Service.

 Adding this code will load GAP and also track the current pageview.